prb112/prb112/README.md

 ### Good day... and welcome

-- 🔭 I’m currently working on IBM FHIR Server
+- 🔭 I’m currently working on OpenShift on Power Systems
-- 🌱 I’m currently learning hashrings
-- 👯 I’m looking to collaborate on IBM FHIR Server